ocelotconsulting/ocelotconsulting.github.io/_posts/2019-02-21-react-enzyme-testing.md

 I frequently find bugs during unit testing that never make it into the repository.
 When I refactor older code that seems structured strangely I often am reminded of why it was designed that way the unit tests.
 Unit tests give us a
 window into what the developer was thinking when he or she wrote the code - and that insight is invaluable.

+Functional testing via selenium or some other tool is often slow and brittle and can be painful to maintain.
+It's best to limit such testing to the critical paths in my experience.
+By contrast unit tests are fast when implemented correctly and can be run continuously during development.

 Our UI components will need to be refactored like any other source file and therefore need unit tests.
-The challenge is to write unit tests that are free (or nearly free) of tedious boilerplate and are easy to read.
+The challenge is to write unit tests that are fast, free (or nearly free) of tedious boilerplate, and easy to read.

 ## What about TDD?

+If you've ever learned test-driven-development you might wonder how effective it is for developing web UIs.
+Based on my experience, it's only occasionally useful.
+It's a good idea, for example, to write a failing unit test that reproduces a known bug before you fix it.
+Or if you've got a certain implementation in mind before you start coding and you're reasonably confident it's the right way to go then TDD is a good approach.

-I've been carefully stressing that we're talking about unit testing; that is, having one's code mostly covered by unit tests.
-Test-driven-development is another matter.
-In my experience TDD is an awkward fit for web UIs;  so much of UI development is experimentation - spikes and the like.
+But mostly TDD is an awkward fit for web UIs.
+So much of UI development is experimentation - spikes and the like.
 An orthodox TDD approach would, in my experience, just result in too much throwaway test code to be time-efficient.

 More generally (and subjectively), there's an argument to be made that understanding a test-first/test-driven philosophy is far more valuable than actually practicing TDD.
-A key advantage of test-first is that ones tests are self-verifying
-- that is, because they start in a broken state and can only be fixed by writing the corresponding implementation you essentially test your test code at the same time.
+A key advantage of test-first is that your tests are self-verifying - that is, because they start in a broken state and can only be fixed by writing the corresponding implementation you essentially test your test code at the same time.

 I would assert that it's worthwhile to go through the exercise to intuitively grasp the concept of test-first but less important to be orthodox when writing your code.
-By being careful and specific in one's assertions and breaking tests here and there as a sanity check it's possible to realized the benefits of test-first without being blocked by the process.
+By being careful and specific in one's assertions and breaking tests here and there as a sanity check it's possible to realized the benefits of test-first without being encumbered by the process.

-## Keeping your unit tests fast and maintainable
+## Keeping your unit tests maintainable and readable

 To realize the value of UI unit testing, a little discipline is needed.
 Perhaps the most important concept is good old [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 I personally think there's too much copy/paste